oconnor663/duct.py/gotchas.md

 libraries, as long as they go through Python's `subprocess` module or use a similar technique.
 As of v1.0.1, Duct no longer has its own workarounds for these issues.

+## Preventing pipe inheritance races on macOS

+Unix pipes are "inheritable" by default, but this is an old default from before multithreading was common, and most applications (that aren't single-threaded shells) need to override it.
+Standard library functions like `os.pipe()` in Python and `std::io::pipe()` in Rust take care of this for you.
+On Linux and most other Unixes, the mechanism for this is the `O_CLOEXEC` flag to the `pipe2` system call, which is "atomic": there's no chance for other threads to observe a pipe after it's created but before `CLOEXEC` is set.
+Unfortunately, macOS doesn't support `pipe2`.
+On macOS, opening a pipe and setting `CLOEXEC` are two separate syscalls, and there's a brief race condition in between where other threads spawning child processes can accidentally inherit unrelated pipes.

+In Python, setting `close_fds=True` in `subprocess.Popen` works around this problem.
+Accidental inheritance is still possible, but it gets cleaned up right before exec.
+Rust doesn't have a similar feature in `std::process::Command`.
+Rather than replicating it, the Rust implementation of Duct uses a global mutex to prevent pipe opening from overlapping with child spawning on macOS.
+Unfortunately, this can only protect pipes that Duct opens itself.
+Callers who open their own pipes (to pass them to `stdout_file` for example), and who might race with unrelated threads on macOS, need to make their own global mutexes.

 ## Matching platform case-sensitivity for environment variables